 Biella, a small province in northern Piedmont, offers an outstanding variety of landscapes, from the morain known as the Serra d’Ivrea in the east, through the Elvo, Oropa, Cervo and Strona valleys, to the wild Sessera Valley in the east.

-In the space of a weekend, it’s possible to explore an ancient Roman gold mine, stay in a converted monastery-cum-Alpine hut, visit an old wool mill on the bank of a raging torrent, and savor the unique gastronomic traditions of the villages scattered throughout the mountain valleys.
+In the Biella Mountains, in the space of a weekend, it’s possible to explore an ancient Roman gold mine, stay in a converted monastery-cum-Alpine hut, visit an old wool mill on the bank of a raging torrent, and savor the unique gastronomic traditions of the villages scattered throughout the mountain valleys.

 One of the most characteristic food products of the area is Upper Elvo Raw Milk Butter (a Slow Food Presidium) made with the cream that rises to the top of raw milk cooled in fraidél, small stone structures fed with icy spring water.
 Today only three Alpine dairies still use this method.

 The milk left over after butter production is used to make low-fat toma (tùma), a cheese with intense aromas of Alpine flora and a characteristically elastic texture.
 Finally, the whey is used to make mutrìt (an Ark of Taste product), a small ball of ricotta flavored with herbs and chili and smoked, and used for grating over soups or salads.

 It would be impossible to talk about butter and cheese without mentioning the queen of these valleys, the pezzata rossa d’Oropa (also in the Ark of Taste), a hardy local cattle breed well suited to transhumance and grazing in the highest, steepest mountain pastures.
 The meat of this breed is used to produce excellent cured meats and stews serves with polenta made with stone-ground cornmeal from the local mills.